Insomniac-Security/Insomniac-Security.github.io/_posts/2017-06-09-scriptkiddie1.md

 So, let's review.
 This domain I've never used meets all three categories:  It's a "trustworthy" TLD, it's not brand new, and it's been categorized.
 We're golden!

 ## So what, it's a parked domain?

 I get it.
 While this has been an amusing analysis of a domain I bought a while back, who cares?
 Anyone who looked at this page would see it's a parked page, and obviously suspect.
 This feels like over-analysis of a corner case example.

 My thought was... **how can we do this in a more believable way, that's the least "labor" intensive**?

 ## Domain Aging or go _Vintage_ ?

 In many ways, buying the domains yourself and let them "age" is the preferable route.

+But that takes planning ahead, and time.
+Sometimes that just isn't possible, so screw it.
+Let's go vintage!

 ![We all wanna be hipsters]({{ site.url }}/static/images/2017_06_09_scriptkiddie1/5_vintagehipsters.png)

-But that takes planning ahead, and time.
-Sometimes this just isn't possible, so what is another option?
-Go vintage!

 ## Finding Expired Domains